If a person with dementia in a care home gets coronavirus

 - You are here: If a person with dementia in a care home gets coronavirus

-- End of life care during the coronavirus pandemic while in a care home
+- End of life care during coronavirus while in a care home

 What happens if there are cases of coronavirus at the care home?

-Coronavirus (COVID-19) has spread to some care homes.
-A person with dementia who gets coronavirus may be less able to say they feel unwell, so care home staff are now checking residents twice a day for signs.
-These may include a high temperature, a new continuous cough and shortness of breath.
+Coronavirus (COVID-19) can occur in care homes.
+A person with dementia who gets coronavirus may be less able to say they feel unwell, so care home staff should be checking residents for signs.

-Older care home residents often don’t have these typical symptoms.
-Instead they may have delirium, loss of appetite, diarrhoea or fatigue.
-Some care homes are using a simple pulse oximeter to measure how much oxygen is in a person’s blood.
-Low blood oxygen gives a good measure of how ill someone is, whether they have COVID-19 symptoms or not.
+In older care home residents these are more likely to be delirium, loss of appetite, diarrhoea or fatigue than typical symptoms such as fever or cough.
+Some care homes are using a simple pulse oximeter to measure how much oxygen is in a person’s blood and therefore how ill they are.

-If a resident shows any symptoms of coronavirus, the home will need to isolate the person and have them tested for the virus.
-Isolation is for the person’s own wellbeing and to reduce the risk to other residents, staff and any visitors.
-Someone in isolation will have to stay alone in their own room while they are being cared for coronavirus.
+If a resident shows any symptoms of coronavirus, the home will need to isolate the person and have them tested.
+Someone in isolation will have to stay alone in their own room while they are being cared for.
 If several residents have the virus, staff may support them in a different part of the home together with other people who are also infected.

 What care and support will be given at the care home?